What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Design Iterations

-Building on the lessons from the first iteration, we shifted focus to simulating evacuation scenarios during commencement.
-Unlike the previous simulation of online interactions, this iteration required modeling both spatial movement and communication among agents.
+Building on the limitations identified in the first iteration, we shifted focus to evacuation preparedness during the university’s annual commencement.
+Unlike online communication scenarios, commencement provided a recurring, institutionally significant setting in which crowd movement and response patterns could be directly observed.

-We simulated 500 LLM agents, again prompted to behave as ``students,'' and placed them within a rectangular space representing the university stadium where commencement is held.
-The simulation unfolded over multiple time steps.
-At the outset, agents received an official evacuation announcement.
-At each subsequent step, agents exchanged natural-language messages with predetermined peers, simulating online communication with their friends.
-They then decided which corner of the rectangle to move toward, representing exits from the stadium, with decisions generated through GPT-4o calls.

-Each agent was assigned a distinct persona (based on an academic major), though they were identical in terms of physical capabilities and roles.
-This setup enabled us to explore how communication dynamics and individual interpretations of announcements could influence evacuation flows and crowd movement.